Ahmedabad district

-Ahmedabad district comprises the city of Ahmedabad, in the central part of the state of Gujarat in western India.
+Ahmedabad (Amdavad) district is a district comprises the city of Ahmedabad, in the central part of the state of Gujarat in western India.
 It is the seventh most populous district in India (out of 739).
+Ahmedabad District Surrounded By Kheda district in the east, Mehsana district in the north, Anand district in the south and Surendranagar district in the west.

 Etymology

 The area around Ahmedabad has been inhabited since the 11th century, when it was known as Ashaval.
-At that time, Karna, the Chaulukya (Solanki) ruler of Anhilwara (modern Patan), waged a successful war against the Bhil king of Ashaval, and established a city called Karnavati on the banks of the Sabarmati.
+At that time, Karna, the Chaulukya (Solanki) ruler of Anhilwara (modern Patan), waged a successful war against the Bhil king of Ashaval, and established a city called Karnavati on the banks of the Sabarmati River.

 In 1411, this area came under the control of Muzaffar Shah I's grandson, Sultan Ahmed Shah, who selected the forested area along the banks of the Sabarmati river for a new capital city.
 He laid the foundation of a new walled city near Karnavati and named it Ahmedabad after himself.
-According to other versions, he named the city after four Muslim saints in the area who all had the name Ahmedabad.
+According to other versions, he named the city after four Muslim saints in the area, who all had the name Ahmed.